-Renaissance follows the National Curriculum for England.
-This is a broad and balanced curriculum which allows students time to explore new subjects before making iGCSE choices in Year 9.
+Renaissance has adapted the National Curriculum for England to its own needs.
+It has a broad and balanced curriculum, which allows students time to explore subjects before making IGCSE choices in Year 9.
+The subjects offered are: English, Korean, Vietnamese, French, Chinese, Mathematics, Sciences, Humanities, Arts and Design Technology, Information Technology, Physical Education, Music and Drama.

 It is natural for a child’s rate of progress to vary.
-When considering the final level achieved it is important that we all recognise that a particular individual may have started school below the expected level but achieved good progress throughout his/her school years.
-Please note that level descriptions are an approximate guide to progress.
+It is important that we all recognise that a particular individual may have started school below the expected level but achieved good progress throughout their school years.
 Consideration must be given to the length of time a student has studied a subject.
 This is particularly true for children new to a language.

-Edmodo is the primary way in which KS3 teachers communicate with students.
+Office 365 notebooks are the primary ways in which KS3 teachers communicate with students.
 Communication may be in the form of reminders from form tutors about upcoming events, or subject teachers posting home learning tasks.
 Students can also safely communicate with their teachers if they have questions about home learning, or events in school.
-Parents are encouraged to link to their child’s Edmodo account, which also allows teachers to communicate directly with a group of parents, or the parent of a specific student.
+Parents are encouraged to sing up to a notebook account as well, which allows teachers to communicate directly with a group of parents, or the parent of a specific student.

 Renaissance and Round Square

 Founded in 1966, Round Square maintains and facilitates a worldwide network of 160 schools in 40 countries.
-Those schools share a holistic approach to learning built around six IDEALS of learning.
+Those schools share a holistic approach to learning built around six IDEALS of learning and 12 attributes.
 Membership of the Round Square network offers schools a framework for excellence and continuous improvement, along with structured opportunities to collaborate and share experiences with like-minded peers around the world.

 Round Square schools share an educational philosophy that supports the growth of the “whole person”.
 Renaissance is dedicated to working with the students and the parent community to ensure that the Round Square IDEALS are embedded within the school culture.

-In keeping with Round Square philosophy, providing a well-rounded education, the Curriculum Options Lessons (COLs) programme enables students to participate in learning that compliments classroom learning.
+In keeping with Round Square philosophy, providing a well-rounded education, the Extra-Curricular Activity (ECA) programme enables students to participate in learning that compliments classroom learning.
 Activities are led by staff or peripatetic instructors.
 Not all activities happen at school, so sometimes students travel off campus to participate in their favourite activity.

 At the start of each term, activities are offered in the areas of sport, creative, language, ICT, dance, community, social and music, allowing students to achieve in all areas of the IDEALS.